humanmade/altis-seo/docs/xml-sitemaps.md

 A sitemap index is automatically linked to in the site's [robots.txt](./robots-txt.md) file at `/wp-sitemap.xml` so you don't need to manually submit them to the [Google Search Console](https://search.google.com/search-console/).
 You can resubmit them from the search console and get diagnostic information there at any time.

-**Note:** sitemaps are only linked to in the `robots.txt` file if the site is public and in production.
+**Note:** Sitemaps are only linked to in the `robots.txt` file if the site is public and in production.
 To debug locally you will need to define the constant `HM_DISABLE_INDEXING` as `false`.

 ## Google Site Verification

 It is necessary to [verify the site with Google Search Console](https://support.google.com/webmasters/answer/9008080?hl=en) before you can access information about your site's search results performance.
-It is recommended to use the HTML file upload solution by committing the file to your project's root directory although it is possible to add the meta tag by filling in the [verification code on the Reading Settings page in the admin](admin://options-reading.php).
+It is recommended to use the HTML file upload solution by committing the file to your project's root directory, although it is possible to add the meta tag by filling in the [verification code on the Reading Settings page in the admin](admin://options-reading.php).

 ## Adding Custom Sitemaps
 Sitemaps are provided for built-in content types like pages and author archives out of the box.
-If you want to add a custom sitemap with additional features such as a video sitemap you can register a custom sitemap provider.
+If you want to add a custom sitemap with additional features, such as a video sitemap, you can register a custom sitemap provider.

-To do so create a custom PHP class that extends the abstract `WP_Sitemaps_Provider` class.
-Then, you can use the `wp_register_sitemap_provider()` function to register it.
+To do so, create a custom PHP class that extends the abstract `WP_Sitemaps_Provider` class.
+Then you can use the `wp_register_sitemap_provider()` function to register it.

 The example below shows a minimal implementation for a custom video sitemap: